heal-research/operon/docs/index.rst

     Traditional threading approaches are not optimal for today's many-core systems.
 This means designing the evolutionary main loop in such a way as to avoid synchronisation overhead and take advantage of C++17's `execution policies`_.

 Performance
-    By using an efficient linear tree representation where each ``Node`` is `trivial`_ and vectorized evaluation with the help of the `Eigen_` library.
+    By using an efficient linear tree representation where each ``Node`` is `trivial`_ and vectorized evaluation with the help of the `Eigen <https://eigen.tuxfamily.org/>`_ library.
 The encoding consumes 40 bytes per tree node, allowing practitioners to work with very large populations.

 Ease-of-use
-    We assume the user wants to put the framework to work with some real data and does not wish to waste time with useless tutorials and toy examples.

-    *Operon* (the core library) is complemented by a command-line client that just works: you pass it a dataset and it will start optimizing.
+    *Operon* (the core library) comes with a command-line client that just works: you pass it a dataset and it will start optimizing.
 Its behavior can be configured by command line options, making it easy to integrate with any scripting environment or high-level language such as Python.
 A Python script is provided for performing experiments automatically aggregating the results.

+    For more advanced use cases, we provide a C++ and a Python API, briefly illustrated with some `examples <https://github.com/foolnotion/operon/tree/master/examples>`_.

 For an overview of *Operon* please have a look at the :doc:`features` page.
-The API is illustrated by an :doc:`example`.
-The main concepts are described in the :doc:`operators` section.

 The software was also presented at GECCO'2020 *EvoSoft* workshop: https://dl.acm.org/doi/10.1145/3377929.3398099.
 If you want to reference it in your publication, please use:

+Reference
+^^^^^^^^^

 .. code-block:: tex